dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/basic-structures/corner.md

 # DSCorner

-The `DSCorner` class represents a detected corner, which consists of an intersection point and two lines of the corner.
+The `DSCorner` class represents a corner, typically where two line segments meet.

 ## Definition